The Auckland region moved to Alert Level 2 at 11.59pm on Sunday 30 August 2020.

 We know that many of you will be working with your colleagues and community to ensure that the return to school or kura is as smooth as possible for everyone concerned.

 The following resources are available to help you as you plan to do this.
 These are intended as starting points to assist with your thinking and are by no means exhaustive.
 The documents are editable so that you can adapt to suit your own school’s or kura’s needs.

 Supporting staff and students unable to return to school

-Schools and kura could develop their own hard-packs based on learner need and their local curriculum.
+Schools and kura could develop their own ‘hard-packs’ based on learner’s needs and their local curriculum.
 Maintaining connections with and providing opportunities for learning for students who are not returning to school is important, and there are a range of ways schools and kura can do this.

 Advice for school leaders - what's important

 Transition back to school

 Maintaining a connection with Pacific learners is important as with all learners, as relationships can become strained during times of change and upheaval.